scala/scala-lang/community/index.md

 Find your local Scala user group on [Scala Space](http://scala.space/) or on Meetup's [Scala meetup list](http://scala.meetup.com/).

+Group organizers can talk to each other on the [scala-user-groups mailing list](https://groups.google.com/forum/#!forum/scala-user-groups).

 ## Conferences

 See our [events page](/events/).